Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 {% quote %}Teachers know that participation is a value that needs to be encouraged.
 But sometimes it's scary, because when you turn on the microphone you have to be willing to listen to everything, what you like and what you don't.
 And this fear sometimes holds us back.{% endquote %}

 As a teacher reflected in the previous point, there is a lack of participatory culture in society and this not only affects students, but all actors in the school context.
-Turning on this “microphone” is scary and holds us back, why touch things if they’re working?
+Turning on this "microphone" is scary and holds us back, why touch things if they're working?

 > "The teacher is difficult.
-It’s classic to think that we have the absolute truth, but it is often a fear of not touching much of what is already working for me (…) It is normal for people to be afraid, but if it is an accompanied fear, that is, if they accompany you through this process of change, it's always much easier."
+It's classic to think that we have the absolute truth, but it is often a fear of not touching much of what is already working for me (...)
+It is normal for people to be afraid, but if it is an accompanied fear, that is, if they accompany you through this process of change, it's always much easier."

 One of the goals of BePart is precisely to train and accompany teachers in the transition from the role of teacher to the role of facilitator.
 At Platoniq we are in charge of leading this training in participation and co-creation.
 Therefore, we interviewed and reflected with experts, whose contributions have helped us to establish the challenges of the training.
 Fear and power, oppression and privileges are some of the sharp issues that we consider necessary to address in order to rebalance weights and achieve, in the medium and long term, real student participation.